-Only then is it able to build upon the foundations to expand its scope further and qualify to provide any PCN-specific services developed through the DES specification.
+From year 2 onwards and when a PCN is suitably mature, it will be able to build upon the foundations to expand its scope further and provide further PCN services developed through the DES specification.

 Any additional work should be linked to additional funding, to deliver a sustainable service of appropriate quality.